HMS London (1840): Construction and career

-Captained by Charles J Brownrigg, London herself and her crew made several patrols aimed at hindering the slave trade and, on 3 December 1881, caught up with a slave dhow captained by Hindi bin Hattam.
+By 1874, she was a hulk, serving as a storeship in Zanzibar, off the east coast of Africa, tasked with supporting the effort to suppress the Indian Ocean slave trade.
+Captain George Sulivan was appointed to the ship in April; in January 1875 he took a landing party to put down a revolt in Mombasa and returned the city to the control of the Sultan of Zanzibar.
+He was relieved by Captain Thomas Sulivan on 27 September 1875.
+The ship's boats captured 39 slave-trading dhows between October 1874 and April 1876.
+Sulivan was replaced in his turn by Captain Hamilton Earle on 27 July 1878.
+Captained by Charles Brownrigg from 8 June 1880, London herself and her crew made several patrols aimed at hindering the slave trade and, on 3 December 1881, caught up with a dhow captained by Hindi bin Hattam.
 This dhow had around 100 enslaved people on board and was transporting them between Pemba and Zanzibar.
-Captain Brownrigg led a boarding party to release the enslaved people but bin Hattam's men then attacked the sailors, killing Brownrigg and some of his party before sailing away.
-Sir Lloyd William Mathews led a force to Wete on Pemba and, after a short battle, took a mortally wounded bin Hattem (Hindi-bin-Khartoum) prisoner before returning to Zanzibar.
+Brownrigg led a boarding party to release the enslaved people, but bin Hattam's men attacked the sailors, killing Brownrigg and some of his party before sailing away.
+Sir Lloyd Mathews led a force to Wete, Pemba, and, after a short battle, took a mortally wounded bin Hattem (Hindi-bin-Khartoum) prisoner before returning to Zanzibar.
+Captain Percy Luxmore assumed command on 9 December 1881.
+London was scrapped in Zanzibar in 1874.